man90es/MALRolesReorder/README.md

 # MALRolesReorder

+> [!NOTE]
+> The script is archived because its functionality is now included in MAL itself.

 MALRolesReorder is a browser extension for MyAnimeList.net that reorders entries on seiyuu and staff pages so that their roles in anime you're familiar with are displayed first.

 ## Installation